At a glance

-- There are ten conditions for processing special category data in the GDPR itself, but the Data Protection Bill will introduce additional conditions and safeguards.
+- There are ten conditions for processing special category data in the GDPR itself, but the Data Protection Act 2018 introduces additional conditions and safeguards.

 - You must determine your condition for processing special category data before you begin this processing under the GDPR, and you should document it.

 - What's different about special category data?

 - What are the conditions for processing special category data?